Half the AirPods for a Tenth the Price

 So what if I told you that you could buy a competing product for less than a tenth the price?
 Seriously.
 Don’t expect it to be as good as the AirPods, not by a long shot, but for somewhere between $5 and $20, you can buy a single Bluetooth earbud that does basically what the AirPods do — put a speaker and microphone in your ear without awkward wires.

 I first heard about this product category from a Cornell running buddy, Rob Kurcoba, who bought his first earbud from a Chinese reseller on eBay.
-It was cheap, about $15, but he had to wait six weeks for it to arrive via slow boat.
+At only $6.99, it was incredibly cheap, , but he had to wait six weeks for it to arrive via slow boat.
 He paired it with an Android Wear smartwatch that could play music, the Sony Smartwatch 3 SWR50, and started wearing it on his solo runs.
-Soon, he was evangelizing it to the rest of us when we ran with the High Noon Athletic Club group.
+Soon, he was evangelizing it to the rest of us when we ran with the High Noon Athletic Club.

 Amused by his excitement, I looked on Amazon and was amazed to discover that the single-ear Bluetooth earbud had become almost a generic item, with numerous companies selling products that look nearly identical.
 I chose a $15 Nocobot model that had slightly better reviews than the others and got it a few days later — no need to wait for the slow boat with Amazon.